weird-analyst/Meme-Action/README.md

 # Meme-Action

+## Just Raise an Issue and wait for a minute for a delightful automated reply!

 #### Everytime you create a new issue, it generates an automatic reply consisting of a random quote from quotes.txt, and also acknowledgement of the raising of issue, followed by a random xkcd meme
 #### Tried my best.
 Took 10 hours.
 Absolutely Worth IT!